RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 These parameters are not required to run Data Window.
 Default values are given.

-_start_datetime:_ a datetime object representing the start of the request time for the DataWindow.
-All data timestamps*** in the DataWindow will be equal to or greater than this time.
+`start_datetime`: a datetime object representing the start of the request time for the DataWindow.
+All data timestamps in the DataWindow will be equal to or greater than this time.
 If `None` or not given, uses the earliest timestamp it finds that matches the other filter criteria.
 The default value is `None`.

 _Examples:_